 Arizona State Parks and Trails provides fun, educational Star Night Parties!
 At a typical star night event you can hear a lecture (often with guest speakers), and view celestial objects (planets, nebulas and stars) through a variety of telescopes.
 Some events have information tables and afternoon solar viewings as well.
-These events are supported by Arizona Astronomy Clubs, including Astronomers of Verde Valley, Tucson Amateur Astronomy Association, Superstition Mountain Astronomical League and the Huachuca Astronomy Club of Southeast Arizona.
-To see upcoming event dates and participating parks, learn more about our partner astronomy clubs, and watch an introduction video with infrared footage visit AZStateParks.com/stars.
+These events are supported by Arizona Astronomy Clubs, including Astronomers of

+Verde Valley, Tucson Amateur Astronomy Association, Superstition Mountain Astronomical League and the Huachuca Astronomy Club of Southeast Arizona.
+To see upcoming event dates and participating parks, learn more about our partner astronomy clubs, and watch an introduction video with infrared footage visit AZStateParks.com/stars

-Make Jerome State Historic Park and the Douglas Mansion your first stop when you visit Jerome!
+A ake Jerome State Historic Park and the Douglas Mansion your first stop when you visit Jerome!
 At the park you will learn about copper, one of the Five C's that helped found Arizona.
 (The other four being: cattle, citrus, climate, and cotton).
 Jerome dates to 1876 when three prospectors staked claims on rich copper deposits.
 The United Verde Copper Company formed in 1883, and with several changes in ownership, it grew to be the largest producing copper mine in the Arizona Territory by the early 20th century.

-The Douglas Mansion has been a Jerome landmark since 1916, when ightarrow Red Rock State Park
+The Douglas Mansion has been a Jerome landmark since 1916, when James S.

-James S. Douglas built it on the hill above his Little Daisy Mine, and is now a museum featuring photographs, artifacts, and minerals in addition to a video presentation and a 3-D model of the town and underground mines.
+Douglas built it on the hill above his Little Daisy Mine, and is now a museum featuring photographs, artifacts, and minerals in addition to a video presentation and a 3-D model of the town and underground mines.
 There are more displays outside along with a picnic area offering a beautiful panoramic view of the Verde Valley.

-The park, museum and visitor center are open daily.
+The museum and visitor center hours are 8:30 a.m. to 4:45 p.m.
+The park is open from 8:00 a.m. to 5:00 p.m. and closed December 25.
 Check AZStateParks.com before your visit.
 It is located at 100 Douglas Road, Jerome, AZ 86331; (928) 634-5381.